 Needless to say, there’s been a lot of water under the bridge.
-Also a decade ago, in September 2007, Tennis Canada’s National Training Centre (NTC) was inaugurated at Uniprix Stadium—an initiative that continues to generate benefits today.
+Also a decade ago, in September 2007, Tennis Canada’s National Training Centre (NTC) was inaugurated at STADE IGA—an initiative that continues to generate benefits today.

 Led by world-renowned coach Louis Borfiga, who gained over 20 years’ experience at the Fédération Française de Tennis, the NTC has welcomed players from across Canada for the past ten years.
 Of course, some have stood out more than others.

 The first to come to mind is world no.10 Milos Raonic, who joined the ranks of the NTC in its initial days and was among the earliest products of the experiment.

 “What attracted me the most was that Tennis Canada executives had been able to draw international experts,” explained Raonic at a press conference to mark the 10th anniversary of the NTC.
 “It’s a shame to say but the calibre of Canadian tennis at the time was really very far from what it is today.
 Michael [Downey, CEO of Tennis Canada] went to get people like Louis to fill the void in Canadian tennis.”